andreasvirkus/cottage/pages/_posts/giving-this-another-go/index.md

 ---
-title: Giving this another go
+title: giving this another go
 layout: Post
-description: Getting into the groove of writing regularly
+description: getting into the groove of writing regularly
 date: 2019-10-06
 tags:
   - learning